ash-jc-allen/redactable-models/README.md

 The `redactable` method allows you to return an instance of `Illuminate\Contracts\Database\Eloquent\Builder` which defines the models that are redactable.

-The `redactionStrategy` method allows you to return an instance of `AshAllenDesign\RedactableModels\RedactionStrategy` which defines how the fields should be redacted.
+The `redactionStrategy` method allows you to return an instance of `AshAllenDesign\RedactableModels\Interfaces\RedactionStrategy` which defines how the fields should be redacted.
 We'll cover the available strategies further down.

 As an example, if we wanted to redact the `email` and `name` fields from all `App\Models\User` models older than 30 days, we could do the following: